 Tom Buchanan: How does he act in social situations?
 Why does he keep getting phone calls during the party?
 How will he act having both his wife and his mistress at the party?
 What is he like when he is drunk?

 Jordan Baker: Why is she invited?
 Who would she talk to?
 Which friends does she most sympathise with?
 Why did Gatsby invite her to parties in the first place?

 Myrtle Wilson: Who accidentally invited Myrtle and to what aim?
 Who will she talk to?
 How will she behave?
 Is she blameless in this game of partners or will she act up in front of Tom?
 Will anyone challenge her in polite society?

 Once students have been assigned to characters, ask them to bring in or draw on a piece of paper an item that they think most relates to the character.
 For example, for Tom, it could be a ringing phone, for Gatsby love letters from the war or a model of a flashy car.
 Ask students which items are the most accurate in their opinion.
 Is there a quote or item of the book that justifies this?

 What did they enjoy the most about this activity?
 What skills have they used and how can they apply them to their understanding of the novel?

-The Great Gatsby joins the popular Classroom Classics range in January 2020.
-Just £.150 for UK schools!
+The Great Gatsby is part of the popular Collins Classroom Classics range – just £1.50 per copy for UK schools!